 After 6 months, I expect that my students will have relative ease with reading their music, playing with hands together on piano, and starting to master basic bowing techniques and coordination on Violin and Viola.

 Learning an instrument is difficult, but so rewarding.
 With the right teacher it can be a wonderful experience, and that's my goal.
 I want music to be enjoyable, interesting, fun and enriching for my students.
 My style is encouraging, positive, and thoughtful...
 I try to teach in a way that is comprehensive and wholistic!

 *** Studio Equipment ***

-Living Room, grand piano, room for parents to wait on a couch or chair, music stand, metronome
+Living Room, grand piano and an electric piano, room for parents to wait on a couch or chair, music stand, metronome

 *** Specialties ***

 I mainly focus on classical training, however I customize the teaching repertoire to incorporate my student's music tastes and interest.
 As I teach, I incorporate music theory so that my students may have a better understanding of how the music is structured because my goal is that they understand music from a wholistic perspective so that it can be enjoyed for a lifetime!